mamoc-repos/MAMoC-Client/README.md

 # MAMoC-Android

-This is a mobile computation offloading framework that offloads the compute-intensive tasks in mobile devices to more powerful surrogates (edge devices and remote cloud instances).
+This is a mobile computation offloading framework that offloads the compute-intensive tasks in mobile devices to more powerful surrogates (nearby Android devices, edge devices or public cloud servers).

 ## Server component installation